 There’s no need to bring your own laptop or PC.
 Our courses take place in modern, professional training facilities that have all the computing equipment you’ll need.

-In addition to our public courses, AlphaZetta Academy can provide this course for your organisation in a private setting at your location or ours.
+In addition to our public seminars, workshops and courses, AlphaZetta Academy can provide this training for your organisation in a private setting at your location or ours.
 Please enquire to discuss your needs.

 Scheduled Public Courses – BOOK NOW!